hgbidon/pharmacy-spend-analysis/README.md

 ---

 ## 🎯 Motivation
 Pharmacy costs are one of the fastest-growing components of healthcare spend.
-By uncovering the key drivers of high-cost prescriptions, this project helps highlight opportunities for cost reduction, formulary optimisation, and improved patient outcomes.
+By uncovering the key drivers of high-cost prescriptions, this project highlights opportunities for cost reduction, formulary optimisation, and improved patient outcomes.

 ---